-13. Redundancy
+16. Redundancy

-- 13.1 An employee is entitled to be paid redundancy pay by the employer if the employee's employment is terminated: - (a) at the employer's initiative because the employer no longer requires the job done by the employee to be done by anyone, except where this is due to the ordinary and customary turnover of labour; or - (b) because of the insolvency or bankruptcy of the employer.
+- 16.1 An employee, other than a casual, is entitled to be paid redundancy pay by the employer if the employee's employment is terminated: - (a) at the employer's initiative because the employer no longer requires the job done by the employee to be done by anyone, except where this is due to the ordinary and customary turnover of labour; or - (b) because of the insolvency or bankruptcy of the employer.

-13.2 Minimum Payments
+16.2 Minimum Payments